mykelalvis/FATESRD/General/Example Stunts.md

 - **Bad Cop.** Cruelty is more effective when given a basis for comparison.
 Once per scene, gain +2 to Provoke when invoking an aspect created by someone who has the Good Cop stunt. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
 - **Berate the Underlings.** +2 to create advantage or attack with Provoke when you interact with your subordinates.
 (Peter Blake)
-- **Favored Enemy Rattle.** Choose an organisation.
+- **Favored Enemy Rattle.** Choose an organization.
 You gain +2 to attack or create advantage with Provoke against members of that group.
 (Peter Blake)
 - **Not to Be Trifled With.** When you make it clear how dangerous you are, roll Provoke against your target’s Will.
 If you succeed, that target will not attack you or willingly come near you unless you take action against him first.
 If you succeed with style, neither will anyone with a lower Will than your target.
 (Fate System Toolkit, p.35)
 - **Provoke Violence.** When you create an advantage on an opponent using Provoke, you can use your free invocation to become the target of that character’s next relevant action, drawing their attention away from another target.
 (Fate Core, p.120)
 - **Scare 'Em Straight.** You are an authority figure.
 Part of your job is to put the fear of the law in potential miscreants. +2 to Provoke when using it to frighten someone under your authority (e.g. students for a teacher). (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))